 The 1965 novel

 The story of the Dune novel is set in a distant future, where noble houses control planetary fiefdoms throughout a vast interstellar empire.
-The main character is Paul Atreides, whose family accepts stewardship of the inhospitable desert planet Arrakis.
+The main character is Paul Atreides, whose family accepts the stewardship of the inhospitable desert planet Arrakis.
 For the rest of this feudal world, Arrakis is important as the only source of melange, also known as ”the spice”.
-Melange is a powerful compound that extends life and changes a users mental abilities.
-It is required for a type of space navigation that rely on a kind of multidimensional awareness and foresight that is impossible to achieve without the spice.
+Melange is a powerful compound that extends life and changes a user’s mental abilities.
+It is required for a type of space navigation that relies on a kind of multidimensional awareness and foresight that is impossible to achieve without the spice.
+The spice is the most important trading commodity in the universe and brings untold wealth and power to however controls it.

 Throughout the Dune novel, various fractions of the empire struggle to control Arrakis – i.e. control the supply and use of melange.
 The novel explores themes such as human emotion, ecology, religion, politics, and technology.